 Signature Date

 Section 2: TO BE SIGNED BY PARENT/GUARDIAN

-We, the parents/guardians of (please print your son/daughter's have read and discussed with our son/daughter the above Rules School computer users.
-We recognize that it is impossible for to controversial materials and we will not hold the district, its empresponsible for materials acquired on the network. s and Code of Ethics for Laurens Central the school district to restrict access to all
+We, the parents/guardians of (please print your son/daughter's name)have read and discussed with our son/daughter the above Rules and Co School computer users.
+We recognize that it is impossible for the school controversial materials and we will not hold the district, its employees, responsible for materials acquired on the network. de of Ethics for Laurens Central ol district to restrict access to all

-We hereby give permission for our child to have user access to school. the Internet and the network at his/her
+We hereby give permission for our child to have user access to the Inte school. rnet and the network at his/her

-We understand this agreement shall remain in force during the the Laurens Central School District. full duration of our child's years at
+We understand this agreement shall remain in force during the full dura the Laurens Central School District. ation of our child's years at

 Parent/Guardian name (please print)

 Parent/Guardian signature Date